dhh1128/sivanea.com/this-word-of-god.md

+---
-This Word of God
+title: This Word of God
+date: 2016-12-16
+---

-And the Word was made flesh, and dwelt among us, (and we beheld his glory, the glory as of the only begotten of the Father,) full of grace and truth.
+*And the Word was made flesh, and dwelt among us, (and we beheld his glory, the glory as of the only begotten of the Father,) full of grace and truth.<br>
-— John 1:14
+— John 1:14*

-Dec 2016

-This Word of God invites our hearts to hear:
+<p class="poetry">This Word of God invites our hearts to hear:
 Its tones turn stable straw to palace silk,
 Call starlight forth as fireworks for a king,
 Name lowing cows and sheep its heralds.